KalAbaddon/listd.k13.app/user/pages/12.F-5E-3/craft.md

 ---

 # F-5E-3
-When you are bord with easy
+When you are bored with easy

 ===